KingOfSpades/KingOfSpades-old/_posts/2020-11-24-RescueTime-Worflow.md

 mermaid: true
 categories: [Productivity]
 tags:
-  - RescueTime
+  - rescuetime
-  - Alfred
+  - alfred
-  - macOS
+  - macos
 ---

 During the last weeks of working from home I have been using the FocusTime feature of RescueTime a lot more.
 I use these timeblocks (20 minutes for example) to focus in on specific tasks or to create a timebox where I can work trough a small set of problems.
 For this I have been using